SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-15.png)

-Currently, this function accepts two pieces of text **`num1`** and **`num2`**, passes them to the server and returns the file **`index`** to the user.
+Currently, this function accepts two pieces of text **`num1`** and **`num2`**, passes them to the server, and returns the file **`index`** to the user.
 As you have probably realized, there is no code to calculate the numbers from the two text fields and enter the result in the third field.
 Let us write the logic to make it happen.

 Go between the curly braces and write the following code: